xzzhang2/xzzhang2.github.io/pages/projects.md

 ### <a name="researchprojs"></a>1. funded research projects

+ 1. Sep 2020 - Feb 2022. *Why fact-checking fails?
+Factors influencing the effectiveness of corrective messages countering misinformation on social media: A comparison of Hong Kong, the United States, and the Netherlands.* The General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12602420, Role: Principal Investigator (**PI**).
+[408,256 HKD].
+On-going.

- 1. May 2020 - Apr 2022. *Engaging the Audience with AI-powered News Chatbots: Developing and Evaluating a Critiquing-oriented Conversational Recommender System for Digital News.* The Interdisciplinary Research Clusters Matching Scheme (IRCMS) by the University Research Clusters, Hong Kong Baptist University.
+ 2. May 2020 - Apr 2022. *Engaging the Audience with AI-powered News Chatbots: Developing and Evaluating a Critiquing-oriented Conversational Recommender System for Digital News.* The Interdisciplinary Research Clusters Matching Scheme (IRCMS) by the University Research Clusters, Hong Kong Baptist University.
 Role: Co-Investigator (**Co-I**).
 [937,500 HKD].
 On-going.

- 2. Sep 2019 - June 2021. *The Making and Unmaking of the Public Sphere: Outcomes of Political Disagreement, Expression Avoidance, and a Filtered Information Repertoire.* The General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12609319, Role: Principal Investigator (**PI**).
+ 3. Sep 2019 - June 2021. *The Making and Unmaking of the Public Sphere: Outcomes of Political Disagreement, Expression Avoidance, and a Filtered Information Repertoire.* The General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12609319, Role: Principal Investigator (**PI**).
 [445,520 HKD].
 On-going.

  3. May 2018 - May 2019. *Codes and coders in the newsrooms: New technology adoption and interdisciplinary collaboration in Hong Kong’s local news organizations.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (**PI**).
 [44,100 HKD].
 Completed.